vinay4791/DemoAssignment/README.md

 Activies, Fragments and Viewmodels inherit from BaseActivity, BaseFragment and BaseViewmodel which is written purposely for future scaling of the application

+Swipe Refresh : Swipe Refresh is added to list for recalling api in case of failed api calls in an error case.